 1. Where is the camp located?

-Our location changes every year.
-Aside from one or two years, it has always been within the fraser valley (mission, chilliwack).
-In the event that it is further, we drive campers from King Road Church in Abbotsford up to the site with buses – transportation to and from King Road Church on the first and last day of camp is the responsibility of the parents/guardians.
+Our location changes every year, however we are usually at a site between Abbotsford and Merritt.
+We drive campers from King Road Church in Abbotsford up to the site with buses – transportation to and from King Road Church on the first and last day of camp is the responsibility of the parents/guardians.
 Because we do not always use the same site, we build the entire camp up each year.

 2. Are there washrooms?